The mestiza muse

 You may think you know your hair by just looking in the mirror and cross-checking the standard hair type classification table by Andre Walker, but a lot goes into truly knowing your strands and learning your hair’s love language.

-A simple way to test your hair is by checking the porosity levels.
+A simple and easy way to test your hair is by checking the porosity levels.
 The porosity affects how well the hair absorbs oils and retains moisture.

 There are three different porosity levels ranging from low to high.